puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 #### Scheduled Resources Log Skips

 If the `schedule` metaparameter is set for a given resource, and the scheduled time has not yet arrived, that resource will log a "skip" event in event inspector.
+Note that this is only true for user-defined `schedule` and does not apply to built-in scheduled tasks that happen weekly, daily, etc.

 #### Simplified Display for Some Resource Types